 - Always maintain physical distancing while queuing for buses.

 - Always wear a face covering on public transport.
 If you can't, you should wear a sunflower lanyard or download a First Bus exemption card to show to the driver.

 You can travel between Campus East and West for free on two dedicated routes, the ub1 and the ub2 intercampus shuttles.
 Just let the driver know where you're going and show your staff or student ID card.
 The journey is just a few minutes.

 The ub2 intercampus shuttle bus runs approximately every 10 minutes, the ub1 now runs approximately every 30 minutes during term time.

 Travel between campus and York city centre takes about 20 minutes.
 Buses have free wifi and accept contactless payment:

-- 66: This bus leaves from stop ‘RJ’ across the road from the train station.
-It takes you from Heslington Hall to Campus East via Field Lane but doesn’t stop at York Sport Village.
+This bus takes you from Heslington Hall to Campus East via Field Lane but doesn’t stop at York Sport Village.

 British Library Reading Room mini bus

 The Library provides a free weekly minibus service to the British Library Reading Room at Boston Spa for staff and students, on alternate Wednesdays and Fridays throughout the year.

 The minibus leaves from the car park in front of the Information Centre at 9.30am and leaves the Reading Room at approx. 4.15pm.
 Find out more and book a seat on the Library web pages.